ikanaki/orientation-exam-1/README.md

 * Write a SQL query that will select names of all ships located on planet "Titan" (use name of the planet in the query, not its primary ID)

+SELECT ShipsTable.Name
-SELECT Name FROM dbo.ShipsTable
+FROM dbo.ShipsTable INNER JOIN dbo.PlanetsTable ON PlanetId=PlanetsTable.Id
-WHERE CurrentLocation.Name='Titan';
+WHERE PlanetsTable.Name='Titan';

 * Write a SQL query that will decrease warp speed of all ships by 2.